Entropy: The Markov Ordering Approach: Definition of Entropy by its Properties

-This property implies the separation of variables for the entropy maximization problems.
+This property implies the separation of variables for the entropy maximization problems if the system consists of independent subsystems, $p_{jk}=q_jr_k$.
 Let functionals $u^1(\{p_{jk}\}), \ldots u^m(\{p_{jk}\})$ be additive (\ref{AdditivityCond}) (\ref{additivefunctionals}) and let the relative entropy $H(P\| P^*)$ be additive with respect to joining of independent systems.
+Assume that in equilibrium subsystems are also independent, $p^*_{jk}=q^*_jr^*_k$.
 Then the solution to the problem subject to conditions

 is $p_{jk}^{\min}=q_j^{\min}r_k^{\min}$, where $q_j^{\min}$, $r_k^{\min}$ are solutions of partial problems: subject to the conditions

 and subject to the conditions

 for some redistribution of the additive functionals values $U_i=V_i+W_i$.